 Income received from the use and mining of virtual currencies is subject to tax.
-File the income you have received from virtual currencies on your tax return.
+File the income you have received from virtual currencies or cryptocurrencies on your tax return.
 You can file the expenses on your tax return as deductions.

 Virtual currencies include ethereum, tether, litecoin and bitcoin.